 How sleep affects the skin

-In her book The Skincare Bible, leading consultant dermatologist Dr Anjali Mahto explains that the skin doesn’t just function in the same way regardless of time of day.
+Leading consultant dermatologist Dr Anjali Mahto believes that the skin doesn’t just function in the same way regardless of time of day.

 “Skin is a dynamic organ and provides the interface between our body and the external environment,” she explains.
 “What our skin endures during the day is very different from what it faces at night… So naturally it follows that the skin may work differently depending on what time of day.”